 As I write this I feel conflicted—like I am talking about my own funeral while still alive, and there is some strange truth to this sensation.
 The bigger truth however—the one that encompasses all others, is that I am being born.
 I am coming to life in a way I didn’t know was possible.
 Maybe my poetry did—but I didn’t see this coming, and dear hearts, I am deeply happy, peaceful, centered, aware, and, yes, scared.
 This is all new.
 I feel at once empowered and vulnerable and want your acceptance, affirmation, and love.
 I also know that I must and will carry on regardless of what anyone says or thinks.
 I accept myself for who I really am.
 I love who I am and who I am becoming.
 I am beautiful.
 And yes, I would like your acceptance.
 I want you to know this is the true me.
 This is how I was meant to be—this is who I am–a woman.
 And I know there will be many challenges and difficult times ahead, but my joy supersedes those worries.
 I am blessed.
 And yes, it will take many of you time to get used to this.
 You’ll make it though.
 I believe in you.
 As I seek to truly join my spirit and my body we will go on a wonderful and scary journey together.
 I will do my utmost to be patient with your transitions as they reveal themselves in relationship to mine.

-I am unwilling to discuss whether or not I am considering having any operations or “the” operation.
-While my condition is rather uncommon, I am not an exhibit.
+I am unwilling to discuss whether or not I am considering having “the” operation.
+While being trans is rather uncommon, I am not an exhibit.
 In the same way I would never ask you how your genitals look or if you’ve ever had enhancements or implants or any other type of sexual related surgeries, I request you not ask me such about things.

 Please do not ask me about my sex life.
 Please do not ask me how, or if, I have sex.
 This is all, obviously, private.